Heather and Ross discussed how to deal with the “sawtooth” phenomenon in administering infrastructure asset management in the utility system.

 New Zealand’s asset management experience

-Ross said that it took ten years with three election cycles for New Zealand to achieve the process to deal with “sawtooth” problem.
+Ross said that it took ten years with three election cycles for New Zealand to achieve the process to deal with the “sawtooth” problem.

 He recalled that what’s been very helpful was running a workshop with some training for the new board or council or governance body elected; taking them through how asset management works and what the impacts are.